rawlingsj/jxl-base-image/README.md

 # jxl base image

-The base image used to create jxl container images
+The base image used to create the `jxl` container image